edvanburen/placenta_code/README.md

 # read_data_to_submit.R

 This file contains the R code needed to create the final data object used in all analyses and figures, including the preprocessing and data integration steps used.
-The final object is provided in the <code>final_Seurat_object.RData</code> object on Zenodo, so users not need to run this code themselves.
+The final object is provided in the <code>final_Seurat_object.RData</code> object on Zenodo, so users do not need to run this code themselves if their goal is simply to analyze the data used in the manuscript.

 # manuscript_plots_to_submit.R